 A draft report was available for stakeholder feedback during October 2017 and responses received informed the development of a draft Case for Change.
 In November 2017, the draft Case for Change was distributed to State/Territory Training Authorities and impacted Industry Reference Committees seeking their comment and support.

 Note: this project was previously called the ‘Green Skills Project’

 Thank you to those who provided feedback on the draft Environmental Sustainability Skills report.
 Skills Impact has used your input to inform the development of a draft Case for Change and an IRC Briefing Paper.
 The briefing paper outlines the proposed changes to training packages, while full details are available in the draft Case for Change.

-The Project Reference Group is now working to finalise the Case for Change for submission to the Department of Education and Training.
+The Project Reference Group has now finalised the Case for Change and it has been submitted to the Department of Education and Training.

 For more information on the project, please contact us.

-Skills Impact will work collaboratively with industry stakeholders to:
+Skills Impact worked collaboratively with industry stakeholders to:

 - Define environmental sustainability skills within the scope of this project